BroadcomMFD/broadcom-product-scripts/endevor/ca-gen-whitepaper-sample/README.md

 Brightside](https://www.broadcom.com/products/mainframe/application-development/brightside).
 This takes out much of the guesswork and trial-and-error that can sometimes accompany installing and configuring open source tools.

-However, the only requirements for the scripts to run correctly are to have a valid [Zowe CLI](https://www.npmjs.com/package/@zowe/cli) with the [CA Endevor SCM for
+However, the only requirements for the scripts to run correctly are to have a valid [Zowe CLI](https://www.npmjs.com/package/@zowe/cli) with the [Endevor SCM for
 Zowe CLI plugin](https://www.npmjs.com/package/@broadcom/endevor-for-zowe-cli) installed and correctly configured.

 ## Configuration

 ### Zowe Profiles

-You must create a profile of type endevor-profile that points to the CA Endevor web service configured for your environment.
+You must create a profile of type endevor-profile that points to the Endevor web service configured for your environment.
 The types of information required for an endevor-profile are things like host, port, protocol, etc. Be sure to remember the name because it is a required configuration parameter for the Python scripts.